mizrael/davidguida.net/src/_posts/2020-04-03-health-checks-with-asp-net-core-and-kubernetes.md

 This is the simplest example possible, however, the MapHealthChecks() methods give us also the possibility to customize the output by specifying a Response Writer:

-Based on the checks you&#8217;ve added, this should return something like this:
+Based on the checks you've added, this should return something like this:

 <pre class="wp-block-code"><code>{
   "status": "Healthy",